tcltk/tcl/doc/markdown/FileSystem.md

         Tcl_Obj *destPathPtr);
 ```

 The return value is a standard Tcl result indicating whether an error occurred in the renaming process.
-If the filesystem determines it cannot support the **file rename** action, calling **Tcl_SetErrno(EXDEV)** and returning a non-**TCL_OK** result will tell Tcl to use its standard fallback mechanisms.
+If the filesystem determines it cannot support the [file rename][file] action, calling **Tcl_SetErrno(EXDEV)** and returning a non-**TCL_OK** result will tell Tcl to use its standard fallback mechanisms.

 ## Copydirectoryproc

 Function to process a **Tcl_FSCopyDirectory** call.
-If not implemented, Tcl will fall back on a recursive **file mkdir**, **file copy** mechanism.
+If not implemented, Tcl will fall back on a recursive [file mkdir][file], [file copy][file] mechanism.
 Therefore it need only be implemented if the filesystem can perform that action more efficiently.

 ```
 typedef int Tcl_FSCopyDirectoryProc(